Watch the following screencast video tutorial on the Estimation Calculator.

 Two key components in this lesson’s success were paired collaboration and probing questions.
 Students listened to their partner’s estimation strategies and, in many instances, offered their personal approach without being prompted.
 This was especially true when the Estimation Calculator showed that an estimate was unreasonable and outside of the 15% range.
 The exchange of ideas in a one-on-one, student-to-student situation enhanced the applicability of various strategies in ways that a more teacher-centered, directive manner would fail to achieve.
 Yet, I was able to intercede and ask open-ended questions when conversations either stalled or lacked a full explanation.
 I even overheard students asking for clarification.
 Asking questions was very important because I wanted to understand how each child was thinking mathematically.

 I did not experience any major classroom management issues with the technology.
 I am certain that this was a result of the cumulative experiences that the students have using various tools on a daily basis.
 The students knew my expectations of their technology use, and they acted accordingly.
 However, that does not mean that everything went smoothly!
 One problem that became quite apparent was that the sound quality on the iPod units was very poor when played through the built-in speakers.
 Students could not hear what was being said in the video when they were learning how to use the Estimation Calculator.
 Luckily the students adapted by grabbing a pair of headphones and sharing the earbuds.
 When I teach the lesson again, I will make sure to include headphones or show the video on individual computers.

-Click on the link below to answer questions about Pamela’s reflection.
+Click on the link below to answer questions about Paula’s reflection.
 Please return to this page when you finish.